Parth/dotfiles/README.md

 ```

 ## tmux
-Ctrl-B has been remapped to &#96;.
+Ctrl-B has been remapped to the backtick character (&#96;).
-If you want to type to actual &#96; character itself, just hit the key twice.
+If you want to type to actual backtick character (&#96;) itself, just hit the key twice.